Weir Quay Hub Club

 A not for profit company was formed in November 2010.
 The development committee recommended the most appropriate legal body is a ‘not for profit company limited by guarantee’.
 This is now ‘Weir Quay Community Watersports Hub Club Limited’.
 An application to register as a charity was successful in June 2011.
 Read more

-Once permission is granted, our plan envisages outdoor boat parking and a dry shed to house two gigs, sail boat training equipment and provide a very basic changing area along with toilets.
+Now that permission is granted, our plan envisages outdoor boat parking and a dry shed to house two gigs, sail boat training equipment and provide a very basic changing area along with toilets.
 A longer term plan is for a modest clubhouse to provide an indoor area/ meeting room for light refreshments, sail training lessons, winter talks and small social events.

 These facilities are roughly the same size in area as the clubhouse and boat parking we lost.
 The whole project is designed to improve the security of the two clubs’ current activities, and the quality.
 It is not the intention or expectation that expansion will occur.
 It will significantly improve the current mess of boat parking on the foreshore, and provide better car parking.

 If we do get to build a fit for purpose facility with toilets, showers and a meeting room we expect other community groups such as artists, local historians, bird watchers and ramblers may wish to make occasional use of it. read more about our plans